3 Days In Split Croatia: A Perfect Split Itinerary!

 Visit Colourful Republic Square

-It is one of the largest and main squares in Split and often holds outdoor concerts in the summer, which transforms the area.
-In between, it’s a nice spot for a wander, admiring the beautiful buildings and maybe stopping for a drink on a sunny terrace!
+It is one of the main squares in Split and often holds outdoor concerts in the summer, which transforms the area, but when there isn’t a performance, you’ll get to see the real surroundings!

 Walk Up Marjan Hill Viewpoint

-Marjan Hill is your last sight-seeing stop of the day, it’s at the end of the Riva and Republic Square, it’s the main panoramic viewpoint and natural park in Split.
+Marjan Hill is your last sight-seeing stop of the day, it’s situated at the end of the Riva and Republic Square, which boasts the best panoramic view over the old town and islands, but don’t worry, the walk is not that strenuous at all!

-As well as the panoramic views there’s a restaurant, Vidilica Terrace where you can reward yourself with a glass of wine – don’t miss this off your Split Croatia itinerary!
+As well at the panoramic view, you’ll also find Vidilica Terrace where you can reward yourself with a spritz – don’t miss this off your itinerary!

 Evening Meal At Restaurant Zoi – Amazing Rooftop Terrace